Ojas1024/i7API/i7Storage/Readme.md

 8. Unlimited Storage for free 😍

 ## Download
-> Currently, Only windows binaries are availabe.
+> Currently, Only Windows binaries are availabe.

 > We hope to soon release linux releases.